tatedewey/tabic-landing-page/README.md

 ---

-Created for Tabic - Handmade Tide Clocks and Barometers from Cornwall, UK.
+Created for Tabic - Handmade Tide Clocks and Barometers from Lancashire, UK.